radioopensource/dotinfo/README.md

 # Summary
 Publicradio.info is a place for listening to noncommercial news, culture, and art.
-Components include:
+It includes:

 1. A monthly, handpicked collection of podcast items, playable on the [homepage](http://www.publicradio.info) and through an [RSS feed](http://publicradio.info/feed.xml).
   - `Main Program` (homepage module),